SaraStoof/PCS/README.md

 Install using ``pip install numba``
 * Matplotlib, this is used to visualize the final grid. \
 Install using ``pip install matplotlib``
+* Scipy, this is used to calculate the calculate the standare errror mean for plotting. \
+Install using ``pip install scipy``
+* Dash, this is used as the framework for the GUI. \
+Install using ``pip install dash``
+* Plotly, this is used to plot the graphs in the GUI. \
+Install using ``pip install plotly``

 # Runtime instructions
 To start the program, run ``python3 dla_3d.py <NUM_SIMS> <BATCH_SIZE> <TEMP> <RH>`` where every value between brackets is a variable.
 If you simply run ``python3 dla_3d.py`` (or if you don't run it with the correct amount of arguments) the default values will be used instead.